How to Transfer Data to Your New iPhone

 - Back Up Your Old iPhone:

-- Connect your old iPhone to your computer using a Lightning cable.
+- Connect your old iPhone to your computer.

-- On macOS Catalina or later, open Finder.
-On Windows or macOS Mojave and earlier, open iTunes.
+- On a Mac with macOS Catalina or later, open Finder.
+On a PC or older Mac, open iTunes.

 - Select your device and click Back Up Now.